Deprecations

 }

-Note that the quote_safe_characters is an optional property of the RDF registry entity.
+The quote_safe_characters is an optional property of the RDF registry entity.
 If specified, it should contains a string of characters that should be excluded from URL quoting when constructing CURIEs.
 It can also be specified on the properties to CURIEs transform where, if specified, will take precedence over any value it might have in the RDF registry entry.
 This property defaults to “/” and would normally not need to be changed.
 A value of “” (the emtpy string) means “quote all characters”.
 See below for more detail on the use of this transform.

 Prefixes